 - Produced 'native' files will contain all metadata they carried when they were uploaded

-- To include metadata in files produced with GoldFynch using non-native formats like PDF or TIFF images, you will need to select the 'load file' option and all of the email metadata will be provided in the production in a standard Concordance / Relativity style .dat load file
+- To include metadata in files produced with GoldFynch using non-native formats like PDF or TIFF images, you will need to select one of the 'load file/database' formats - then all of the email metadata will be provided in the production in a standard Concordance / Relativity style .dat load file

 Additional reading about production output formats

 - Learn about native file types in general here